 The Mission of MUMA

-Our work is structured into the following key programmes, each of which has the purpose of accumulating physical items and knowledge.
+Our work in MUMA is structured into programmes which cover the full range of museum development and management.
 Our initial focus is on providing a resource for school-level mathematics, and over time this will extend to include the more specialised and advanced domains of mathematics.
+Another focus is on preserving collections which may be lost to time, such as collections of our mathematicians who pass away and for which their lifetime collections have nowhere to go.
+We are also focused on building up the governance structures, and to promote a volunteer culture.

 - Calculating equipment : equipment which has the purpose of performing calculations, such as slide rules, mechanical calculators, electronic calculators, and computers